Wayyllon/RobloxGroupAutoKick/README.md

 **NOTE:**
 !
 This script has also deletes the posts of kicked users.

 !
-I'm not an expert, & this script is probably inefficient as fuck, but it works.
+I'm not an expert, & this script is probably inefficient as shit, but it works.

 !
 This will only work if the computer running the code is on.